kvermeul/tma-2023-revtr/case-study-2.md

 In this case study we again consider a service hosted on Vultr using prefix `184.164.240.0/24`.
 We anycast the prefix `184.164.240.0/24` from six Vultr PoPs in an attempt to improve performance globally: Amsterdam, Tokyo, Seattle, São Paulo, Delhi, and Miami.

-An important concept when dealing with anycast announcements it the *catchment* of each PoP, defined as the set of remote destinations that are routed back to each PoP.
+An important concept when dealing with anycast announcements is the *catchment* of each PoP, defined as the set of remote destinations that are routed back to each PoP.
 After we make the anycast announcement and measure the catchments, we observe that remote endpoints are not distributed as we would like across our PoPs.

 > In practice, a content provider or CDN considers network (latency and bandwidth) and compute (CPUs, memory, and storage) capacity constraints when configuring their traffic engineering systems.
 Content providers and CDNs can also employ DNS-based redirection on unicast prefixes (or not so broadly anycast prefixes) to steer clients toward the intended PoPs.